amcginlay/eks-demos/doc/18-helm/README.md

 This should only take few seconds and reveals something extremely valuable about running cloud native workloads on container orchestration platforms like Kubernetes.
 Application updates can be applied in-place, quickly and usually with **zero downtime**.

-Now imagine that you do not like the result of your rollout, Helm has your back.
+Now imagine that you do not like the result of your rollout.
+Helm has your back.
 One simple command can roll back any deployment that fails to meet your expectations.
 Keep an eye on the looped `curl` request as the following command is executed.
 ```bash